QR Code Phishing (Quishing)

 4. Opening the Link

-The phone's QR scanner detects a URL: http://verdantis-security.net/verify.
+The phone's QR scanner detects a URL: http://veranthos-security.net/verify.
 Alice taps 'Open in Browser' without scrutinizing the URL - after all, it came from an IT Security email.

 5. The Fake MFA Portal

-The mobile browser opens to what appears to be a Verdantis Solutions MFA migration portal.
+The mobile browser opens to what appears to be a Veranthos Solutions MFA migration portal.
 The page uses the company's green branding, has a shield icon, and asks Alice to 'verify her identity' by entering her work credentials before proceeding with the MFA setup.
 The professional appearance makes it seem legitimate - but the URL in the address bar tells a different story.

 6. Something Went Wrong